jocmom/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In cell 17 of the notebook in the function `get_lane_base` we are making histogram based search for the lane base on the bottom half of the image by identifying the peaks.

+![alt text][histo]

 These results are the input for the `fit_sliding_window` (lane_line.py: 52) function of the `Line` class in file `lane_line.py`.
 Here we are sliding a small window from bottom to the top of the line.
 The mean of previous window valus is the center of the next window.
 Once the lane is detected the sliding window approach can be skipped and we can use the `fit_previous` function (lane_line.py: 112), where the fit of the previous lane and a margin is used to find the pixel of the new lane.
 With the detected pixels we calculate the second order polynom to fit the data.
-Overall the `Line` class which base was provided by course stores all properties of the lane and it's fit and alsp provides some the fit, drawing and sanity check functions.
+Overall the `Line` class which base was provided by course stores all properties of the lane, it's fit, some drawing and sanity check functions.
 Below you see the identified pixels and the fitted line of the second order polynom:

 ![alt text][image5]